ravenjohn/.jarvis.js/README.md

 	//set things to learn, array of arrays jarvis.learn([
-		// 1st parameter is a the command (string/regex)
+		// 1st parameter is the command (string/regex)
 		// 2nd parameter is the function to execute
 		["show me :name", function(name){
 			console.log('name');